DrTexx/fresh-debian-install-steps/readme.md

     1. If you get the error _"Fatal Error: Failed to load steamui.so"_, try restarting and trying again.

         1. If still recieving errors, try running `steam` from terminal and see if it claims you have any missing libraries.

             - For my specific case, I had to install these packages via apt:
                     `libgl1-mesa-dri:i386`
                     `libgl1-mesa-glx:i386`
                     `libc6:i386`
             - Run `sudo apt install libgl1-mesa-dri:i386 libgl1-mesa-glx:i386 libc6:i386`
             - `sudo apt-get install firmware-linux-nonfree`
             - Reboot

+            **STILL NOT FIXED >:c**

 1. Install VLC (`sudo apt install vlc`) (flatpak version cannot install because a newer version of flatpak is required)